florian-beetz/bachelor-thesis/thesis.md

 not validated at compile-time.
 The switch `--add-modules` makes Java resolve additional modules, that are not explicitly declared as required from other modules.
-It also has the special values `ALL-DEFAULT`
+It also has the special values `ALL-DEFAULT`, `ALL-SYSTEM`, and `ALL-MODULE-PATH`, that add the standard Java modules, all available modules in the system, or all modules on the module path respectively.
 With the `--patch-module` additional files and classes can be added to a module.
 This is useful for example to add unit tests to a module, that otherwise could not access the required classes in the module.